SciML/DiffEqDocs.jl/docs/src/basics/plot.md

 ## Plotting Without the Plot Recipe

 What if you don't want to use Plots.jl?
 Odd choice, but that's okay!
-If differential equation was described by a vector of values, then the solution object acts as an `AbstractMatrix` `sol[i,j]` for the `i`th variable at timepoint `j`.
+If the differential equation was described by a vector of values, then the solution object acts as an `AbstractMatrix` `sol[i,j]` for the `i`th variable at timepoint `j`.
 You can use this to plot solutions.
 For example, in PyPlot, Gadfly, GR, etc., you can